fxdupe/graphmatchingtools/README.md

 ## Examples

-We provide 3 examples based on this toolbox,
+We provide several examples based on this toolbox,
 1. KMeans for graph matching.
 2. Application of our method on random graph with a comparison against MatchEIG.
 3. Application of different methods on Willow and PascalVOC databases using